xinglun88/learngit/readme.txt

-¹þ¹þ¹þ£¬git is a distributed version control system ÄãºÃ, Git is free software distributed under the GPL.
+Git is a distributed version control system
+Git is free software distributed under the GPL.
-ÔÝ´æÇø£¬Git has a mutable index called stage.
+Git has a mutable index called stage.
+I have a remote res...